 Tencha is considered to be the highest grade of Japanese green tea and is somewhat expensive due to its intensive labor process.
 It all seems worthwhile when we see the resilient green color and taste the sweet flavor of Matcha.

 Yes, Den's Tea considers Matcha a superfood, although we understand that "superfood" is just a marketing term.
-We think supeell as the health benefits mentioned above, Matcha tastes good and can be easily consumed every day with variations.
+We think "superfoods" can be even more super if you consume them often.
+Matcha has many health benefits, tastes good, and can be easily consumed every day with variations.

 1. Soak the chasen in warm water before use.
 This way the tips become soft and bend easily when whisking the matcha.
 The bamboo may break if not soaked before each use.